Public Course Schedule

 All students are assigned time tickets based on credit hours.
 Only undergraduate students will be assigned a PIN, which will be required to access course registration during the pre-registration period.
 Undergraduate students must visit with their academic advisor to receive registration guidance, and to receive the PIN.
 (Note: A PIN is not required during the drop/add period.)

-Winter and Spring 2016 web registration opens on November 4.
-Winter tickets close Thursday, November 19 (4pm) for all students, and Spring tickets close Friday, December 18 (4pm) for all students.
-The Spring 2016 registration time tickets are below:
+Summer and Fall 2016 web registration opens on March 30.
+Summer tickets close Thursday, April 14 (4pm) for all students, and Fall tickets close Friday, July 29 (4pm) for all students.
+The Fall 2016 registration time tickets are below:

 Helpful Registration Information